compostbrain/overtime/README.md

 - Needs to be documented if employees did not log Overtime

 ## UI
 - X Bootstrap -> formatting
 - Icons from Font Awesome
-- Update the form styles
+- X Update the form styles

 ##Refactor TODOS: